FriendsOfSymfony/FOSElasticaBundle/README.md

                             lastName: { boost: 3 }
                             aboutMe:

+Our type is now available as a service: `foq_elastica.index.website.user`

 ### Populate the types

     php app/console foq:elastica:populate

+This command deletes recreates the declared indexes and types.
+It applies the configured mappings to the types.

 This command needs providers to insert new documents in the elasticsearch types.
 There are 2 ways to create providers.
 If your elasticsearch type matches a doctrine repository, go for the doctrine automatic provider.
-Or, for complete flexibility, go for explicit provider.
+Or, for complete flexibility, go for manual provider.

 #### Doctrine automatic provider